filecoin-project/devgrants/open-grant-proposals/open-proposal-interlock-chat.md

 ## Team

 ### Team Members
-+ Jen Fong-Adwent
++ Jen Fong-Adwent @operatorjen
-+ Tracy Hinds
++ Tracy Hinds @hackygolucky
-+ Leo Stratus
++ Leo Stratus @leostratus

 ### Relevant Experience

-**Jen Fong-Adwent** @operatorjen is the creator of Meatspace Chat, an open source chat platform that “differentiates itself from other chat systems by eschewing usernames, user registration and chat channels, and instead embracing ephemerality by limiting the exposure of a single message to a limited number of minutes, after which it does not appear again.” [^1]
+**Jen Fong-Adwent** is the creator of Meatspace Chat, an open source chat platform that “differentiates itself from other chat systems by eschewing usernames, user registration and chat channels, and instead embracing ephemerality by limiting the exposure of a single message to a limited number of minutes, after which it does not appear again.” [^1]

 Additionally, “Meatspace shifts the conversation into a different space than a conventional chat service, news feed or shared video stream.
 Instead, it’s an ephemeral app, similar to Snapchat.” [^2]